Teaching future pastors for the growing church in Africa

 Tags: coworker, Dustin Ellington, education, justo mwale university, mission, new testament, pastors, pcusa, presbyterian, seminary, Sherri Ellington, theology, training, world mission, yav, young adult volunteer program, young adult volunteers

-Ministries: Intercultural Ministries, Interfaith Relations, Mission Crossroads Magazine, Mission Connections, World Mission, Young Adult Volunteers
+Ministries: Intercultural Ministries and Support for Congregations of Color, Interfaith Relations, Mission Crossroads Magazine, Mission Connections, World Mission, Young Adult Volunteers